-Wind-related hazards include hurricanes and tornadoes as well as high winds during severe rainstorms and thunderstorms.
+Wind-related hazards include hurricanes and tornadoes as well as high winds during severe rainstorms, thunderstorms and microbursts.
 As with most communities, falling trees that result in downed power lines and power outages are an issue in Arlington.
 Information on wind-related hazards can be found on Map 5 in Appendix A.